»

 How does the Energy

-Cooperative buy it's energy?
+Cooperative buy its energy?

 seeing ads from gas brokers or gas marketers, how do